GamingGuyTyler/KAaNE-JE-/README.md

 ## Further Info

-Further info can be found in the README file included in KAaNE.
+Further info can be found in the wiki.
+[Here's a link.](https://github.com/GamingGuyTyler/KAaNE-JE-/wiki)